 - Through variables - These are variables with the

-qualifier.
+flowqualifier.
 As we covered in our previous discussion on Acausal Modeling, a conservation equation is generated for all variables in the connection set.- Parameters - A variable that includes the

-parameters that specify the size of arrays in the connector, for example, because it asserts the arrays are the same size.- Inputs - A variable that has the
+parameterqualifier does not generate any equations.
+Instead, it generates anassertcall that ensures that the values are identical between the two variables.
+This is useful when aconnectorincludesIntegerparameters that specify the size of arrays in the connector, for example, because it asserts the arrays are the same size.- Inputs - A variable that has the

-qualifier.
+inputqualifier can only be paired with a variable that has aninputor anoutputqualifier.
 Assuming this requirement is met, an equation will be generated simply equating these two variables.- Outputs - A variable that has the

-qualifier (i.e., two outputs can never be connected).
+outputqualifier can only be paired with a variable that has theinputqualifier (i.e., two outputs can never be connected).
 As with the case for input variables, an equality relationship is generated for such a connection.- Across variables - These are variables that lack any qualifiers (unlike the previous cases).
 As we covered in our previous discussion on Acausal Modeling, a series of equations will be generated equating all the across variables in the connection set.

 In our discussion of Block Diagram Components, we describe the

-qualifiers as “causal”.
+input and output qualifiers as “causal”.
 In fact, the

-qualifiers do not actually specify the order
+input and output qualifiers do not actually specify the order

 in which calculations are performed.
 As discussed above, they just